auth0/lock/README.md

 ## Browser Compatibility

-We ensure browser compatibility in Chrome, Safari, Firefox, and IE >= 10.
+We ensure browser compatibility in Chrome, Safari, Firefox and IE >= 10.
 We currently use [zuul](https://github.com/defunctzombie/zuul) along with [Saucelabs](https://saucelabs.com) to run integration tests on each push.

 ## Issue Reporting